 The effectiveness of NLP models can vary significantly depending on the domain and language in question.
 For example, an NLP system trained on news articles may not perform well when applied to medical documents.
 Similarly, a system trained on English may not perform well when applied to a language with a completely different grammar and syntax.

 Domain adaptation involves adjusting an NLP model to perform well in a new domain.
-This typically involves fine-tuning the model on a smaller set of data from the target domain, or incorporating new features that are specific to that domain.
+This typically involves fine-tuning the model on a smaller set of data from the target domain or incorporating new features that are specific to that domain.
 For example, an NLP model that is trained to detect emotions in social media posts may need to be adapted to identify emotions in customer reviews or support tickets.